ULHPC/tutorials/advanced/EasyBuild/README.md

 # UL HPC Tutorial: Build software with EasyBuild on UL HPC platform

-The objective of this tutorial is to TODO
-on UL HPC platform.
+The objective of this tutorial is to show how EasyBuild can be used to ease, automate and script the build of software on the UL HPC platforms.

+Two use-cases are considered.
+First, we are going to build software that are supported by EasyBuild.
+In a second time, we will see through a simple example how to add support for a new software in EasyBuild.

+The benefit of using EasyBuild for your builds is that it allows automated and reproducable build of software.
+Once a build has been made, the build script (via the *EasyConfig file*) or the installed software (via the *module file*) can be shared with other users.

-Ensure you are able to [connect to the chaos and gaia cluster](https://hpc.uni.lu/users/docs/access.html).
+Before starting this tutorial, ensure you are able to [connect to the chaos and gaia cluster](https://hpc.uni.lu/users/docs/access.html).

-	/!\ FOR ALL YOUR COMPILATION WITH EASYBUILD, ENSURE YOU WORK ON A COMPUTING NODE
+**For all your compilation with Easybuild, you must work on a computing node:**

 	(access)$> 	oarsub -I -l nodes=1,walltime=4

 The latest version of this tutorial is available on [Github](https://github.com/ULHPC/tutorials/tree/devel/advanced/EasyBuild)

-## Introduction to EasyBuild
+## Short introduction to EasyBuild

+EasyBuild is a tool that allows to perform automated and reproducible compilation and installation of software.
+A large number of scientific software are supported (>XXXX TODO).

+All builds and installations are performed at user level, so you don't need the admin rights.
+The software are installed in your home directory (by default in ...) and a module file is generated (by default in) to use the software.

+EasyBuild relies on two main concepts: *Toolchains* and *EasyConfig file*.

+A **toolchain** corresponds to a compiler and a set of libraries which are commonly used to build a software.
+The two main toolchains frequently used on the UL HPC platform are the GOOLF and the ICTCE toolchains.
+GOOLF is based on the GCC compiler and on open-source libraries (OpenMPI, OpenBLAS, etc.).
+ICTCE is based on the Intel compiler and on Intel libraries (Intel MPI, Intel Math Kernel Library, etc.).

+An **EasyConfig file** is a simple text file that describes the build process of a software.
+For most software that uses standard procedure (like `configure`, `make` and `make install`), this file is very simple.
+Many EasyConfig files are already provided with EasyBuild.

+EasyConfig files and generatd modules are named using the following convention:
+`<Software-Name>-<Software-Version>-<Toolchain-Name>-<Toolchain-Version>`

+Additional details are available on EasyBuild website:
 TODO
-use cases:
-* build supported software (>XXXX)
-*

-build and install at user level (ie in your home directory), don't need the admin

-### EasyBuild concepts

-**Toolchains** and **EasyConfig files**

 ## EasyBuild on UL HPC platform